Rectangular diagrams of surfaces: distinguishing Legendrian knots: Commutation theorems

 By construction, the generalized type~II split move~$M_1'\xmapsto{\eta_2}M_1$ is associated with the splitting route~$\omega_1=(\mu_1,\mu_0,\mu_0,\mu_2,p)$ in~$M_1'$.

-Thus, $\omega_1$ and~$\omega''$ are related by a head wandering operation, and neither of them is special.
+Thus, the splitting routes $\omega_1$ and~$\omega''$ are related by a head wandering operation, and neither of them is special.
 As has been shown above, in this case, the transformation~$M_1\xmapsto{\chi\circ{\eta_2^{-1}}}M_3$ admits a $C$-neat decomposition into type~I elementary moves.

 The splitting route~$\omega'$ in~$M_1'$ is obtained from~$\omega''$ by a pulling tight operation.
 So, the required decomposition for~$M_3\xmapsto{\zeta^{\eta_1}\circ\chi^{-1}}M_2'$ exists by Case~1 considered above.